 The Meaning of Baptism

-Christ himself was baptized as an example for us (Mark 1:9) and then commanded his disciples to make more disciples by baptizing them in the name of the Father, Son, and Holy Spirit (Matthew 28:18-20).
-This is why we continue to baptize new believers still to this day, some 2000 years after Christ ascended into heaven.
-The importance of this symbol might not seem radical in 21st century American culture, but in the 1st century church and even now around the world, baptism draws a line between believers and their families and communities.
+Christ himself was baptized as an example for us (Mark 1:9).
+He then commanded his disciples to make more disciples by baptizing them in the name of the Father, Son, and Holy Spirit (Matthew 28:18-20).
+This is why we continue to baptize new believers still to this day, two thousand years after Christ ascended into heaven.
+The importance of this symbol might not seem radical in 21st-century American culture, but in the 1st century church and even now around the world, baptism delineates between believers and their families and communities.
 The act of baptism sets believers apart from the rest of the world, just as Christ has set apart His church.

 For more information about baptism click here or pick up a copy of 'Why should I be baptized?' on Sunday morning.